What is it?

 Possibly effective for...

-- Thinking and memory.
-Taking Panax ginseng by mouth might improve abstract thinking, mental arithmetic skills, and reaction times in healthy, middle-aged people.
+- Mental function.
+Taking Panax ginseng by mouth might improve abstract thinking, mental arithmetic skills, and reaction times in healthy, middle-aged people but not in young adults.
 Panax ginseng alone does not seem to improve memory, but there is some evidence that a combination of Panax ginseng and ginkgo leaf extract can improve memory in otherwise healthy people between the ages of 38 and 66.

-- Male impotence (erectile dysfunction, ED).
-Taking Panax ginseng by mouth seems to improve sexual function in men with ED.
+- Erectile dysfunction (ED).
+Taking Panax ginseng by mouth seems to improve sexual function in men with erectile dysfunction.

 Possibly ineffective for...